mailjet/go-interview/README.md

 - The software and its ecosystem will be run and tested on a local computer.

 _Note: You can use Docker and docker-compose to provide the databases._
-_Note: Use only the standard lib, except for the database drivers._
+_Note: Use makefile for build, testing, running and starting dependencies._

 ## Authentication

 The authentication is done by basic auth.
-The crendentials must be checked in redis.
-If redis fails to respond, then the credentials must be checked in postgres.
+The credentials must be checked in postgres.

 | field | type |
 | --- | --- |